 The illumination for the radio controls comes on with the instrument panel lights, even if the radio is off.
 You can use the Balance control to turn off the radio panel illumination even with the radio on.
-Push the control knob so it pops out, then pull it out slightly further.
+Push the control knob so it pops out, then pull it out slightly farther.
 Check this control if the control panel lights do not come on with the instrument panel lights.

 Use the Bass and Treble controls to adjust the tone quality to your liking.
 Push on the knob to get the controls to pop out.
 Adjust the bass level with the outer ring and the treble level with the knob.
-When finished, push the knobs back in so there is less chance of accidentally changing your settings.
+When finished, push the knob back in to prevent accidentally changing your settings.